 There is no succinct, pre-meditated definition of clean code, but like great art, you will know it when you see it—this post serves to introduce the concept and help you develop your sense as to what clean code is.
 To start, let’s say that clean code is elegant, focused, readable, and testable.

-The remainder of this series will focus on clean code and introduce low-impact techniques that can have a significant impact on streamlining code updates.
 While writing code is arguably more exciting than reading code, most developers spend their time reading other people’s code and trying to understand the intent of that code.
-These posts will include techniques related to that scenario.
-In the following four blogs, we will continue to explore additional introductory topics related to clean code:
+Here are some things to consider:

 - Refactoring: The ultimate goal of a developer should be to create code that can be seamlessly changed in the future as user stories evolve, or more effective approaches are discovered.
-Clean code supports refactoring because the intent is clear, and so this post will examine techniques to refactor clean code.
+Clean code supports refactoring because the intent is clear.